euceph/photon/README.md

 # photon

-a lightweight iOS frontend application to browse and watch anime
+a lightweight iOS frontend application for anime